powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 ```
 If it is not the case, then the bump of the dependencies should be done prior to releasing, in a regular pull request.

-If the README contains POM examples they should be updated to include the right versions for the project being released and its dependencies (to include in the bump version commit or before so that it is included in the release tag).
+If the README contains POM examples, they should be updated with the correct versions for the project being released and its dependencies.
+This update must be included in the bump version commit or in a prior commit so that it is included in the release tag.

 Create your temporary branch preparing to the release X.Y.0 and add a commit bumping to your release version.